resero-labs/docker-utils/README.md

 `start-dock` will change the instance state of a remote dock to `running`

 `ssh-dock` opens a terminal on the remote dock with ssh

+`ls-dock` list (including state) any created docks

+`nb-dock` run jupyter on the bare AMI of the dock and open a browser window to the notebook server

 ## `dockerutils.cfg` Format
 Configuration in `docker/dockerutils.cfg` is used to configure behavior of the `dockerutils` scripts.